Pelux is build on top of multiple sources, they are described on an

 disk-images containing EFI-bootloader, configuration and rootfs and that can be

 written directly to a storage device.
 For PELUX, the preferred format for the

 .wic images, which are complete disk-images.
 For the Raspberry

 Building with Docker¶

 When we build internally at Pelagicore in our CI system, we use Docker with Vagrant, however only in a GNU/Linux system.
-It should still work under Windows or OSX, but we haven't tried it.
+It should still work under Windows or OSX, but we have not tried it.